 Fine Art trained, Emma Miranda Moore came to directing via photography.
 For ten years she shot fashion for clients including The Face, Red, The Guardian and The Sunday Times Magazine.

-Emma wrote and directed micro short Lit which won the Raindance Film Festival #1minuteheartache competition and the Main Award in DepicT '19 at Encounters Film Festival.
+Emma wrote and directed coming of age micro short Lit which won the Raindance Film Festival #1minuteheartache competition and was awarded the main prize in DepicT '19 at Encounters Film Festival by a jury including Sorcha Bacon and Rachel Morrison ASC.